We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, keep in mind that working out contributes to a calorie deficit and it’s important to consume enough calories to support your weight goals.

 The most important lifestyle factors that will allow you to gain weight and muscle are proper nutrition and strength training.

 Specifically, you need to eat more calories than your body uses and eat more protein than your body breaks down.

-If you want to gain weight, be sure your exercise program and nutritional habits are in check.
-These will be the most critical factors for your success.
+If you want to gain weight, be sure to talk with a healthcare professional to make sure that your exercise regimen and nutritional habits are optimized to help you reach your goals.